aknutas/aknutas.github.io/publications.md

 Find a partial list of my academic publications below, sorted by areas of interest.
 Preprint PDFs are linked where available for your convenience.

 #### Civic Tech
+Knutas, A., & Petersen, A. (2019).
+The Effect of Civic Knowledge and Attitudes on CS Student Work Preferences.
+In *Proceedings of the 19th Koli Calling International Conference on Computing Education Research (Koli Calling ’19)*.
+Association for Computing Machinery, New York, NY, USA, Article 37, 1–2. ([ACM](https://doi.org/10.1145/3364510.3366159) | [Preprint from arXiv](https://arxiv.org/abs/2001.11810))

 Knutas, A., Palacin, V., Maccani, G., & Helfert, M. (2019).
 Software Engineering in Civic Tech: A Case Study about Code for Ireland.
-In *Proceedings of the 41st International Conference on Software Engineering*. ([Preprint from arXiv](https://arxiv.org/abs/1904.04104))
+In *Proceedings of the 41st International Conference on Software Engineering*. ([ACM](https://dl.acm.org/doi/10.1109/ICSE-SEIS.2019.14) \| [Preprint from arXiv](https://arxiv.org/abs/1904.04104))

 Palacin-Silva, M. V., Knutas, A., Ferrario, M. A., Porras, J., Ikonen, J., & Chea, C. (2018).
 The Role of Gamification in Participatory Environmental Sensing: A Study In the Wild.
 In *Proceedings of the 2018 CHI Conference on Human Factors in Computing Systems*.
 ACM. ([ACM](https://doi.org/10.1145/3173574.3173795) \| [Preprint from LUTPub](http://urn.fi/URN:NBN:fi-fe201902185282))

 #### Gamification
-Knutas, A., van Roy, R., Hynninen, T., Granato, M., Kasurinen, J., & Ikonen, J. (2018).
+Knutas, A., van Roy, R., Hynninen, T., Granato, M., Kasurinen, J., & Ikonen, J. (2019).
 A process for designing algorithm-based personalized gamification. *Multimedia Tools and Applications*, 1-20. ([SpringerLink](https://doi.org/10.1007/s11042-018-6913-5) open access)

-Knutas A., Hynninen T. (2018).
+Knutas A., & Hynninen T. (2018).
 The Impact of Gamification on Socio-technical Communities: A Case for Network Analysis.
 In *Proceedings of the 2nd Workshop on Games-Human Interaction (GHITALY 2018)*. ([CEUR-WS](http://ceur-ws.org/Vol-2246/GHItaly18_paper_08.pdf) open access)

 Kasurinen, J., & Knutas, A. (2018).
 Publication trends in gamification: A systematic mapping study. *Computer Science Review*, 27, 33-44.
 DOI: 10.1016/j.cosrev.2017.10.003  ([ScienceDirect](https://www.sciencedirect.com/science/article/pii/S1574013716301769) \| [Preprint from ResearchGate](https://www.researchgate.net/publication/321626181_Publication_trends_in_gamification_A_systematic_mapping_study))